 A black food coloring marker

-Start by making your cake balls and chilling them in the fridge until you are ready to start dipping your spider cake pops.
+Start by following the step-by-step directions for making cake pops.
+Chill them in the fridge or freezer until you are ready to start turning them into spider cake pops.

 While your cake pops are chillin like villains, you can make your candy spiders.
 No Halloween treat is complete without candy spiders!
 (If you want to skip this step, feel free to assemble your candy spiders directly on your dipped cake pops.
 Personally, I like to do as much as I can ahead of time to avoid the pressure of having to quickly decorate the pops before the chocolate hardens (a.k.a. “cake pop panic”).